Andredson/BECK/README.md

-# BECK - BIOS CHECKER for ReCALBOX!
+# BECK - BIOS CHECKER for RECALBOX!
 simple script to validate and send verified bios files via smb to your RECALBOX system.

 ## Pre-requisites